baSSiLL/SharpAvi/README.md

 There are a few built-in encoders for video and audio.
 Output format is always AVI, regardless of a specific codec used.

+:book: To get started, jump to [the project's docs](https://bassill.github.io/SharpAvi).

 The project is published to NuGet as a few packages:
 * [SharpAvi
   ![NuGet Badge](https://buildstats.info/nuget/SharpAvi)](https://www.nuget.org/packages/SharpAvi/)